Namdapha National Park: Mammals

 Other predators present in the protected area are dhole, Malayan sun bear, Indian wolf and Asiatic black bear.
-Smaller carnivores include red panda, red fox, yellow-throated marten, Eurasian otter, Oriental small-clawed otter, spotted linsang, binturong, Asian palm civet, small Indian civet, large Indian civet, masked palm civet, marbled cat, fishing cat, Asian golden cat, and two mongoose species.
+Smaller mammals include red panda, red fox, yellow-throated marten, Eurasian otter, Asian small-clawed otter, spotted linsang, binturong, Asian palm civet, small Indian civet, large Indian civet, masked palm civet, marbled cat,Asian golden cat and two mongoose species.
 Large herbivores are represented by Indian elephant, wild boar, musk deer, Indian muntjac, hog deer, sambar, gaur, goral, mainland serow, takin and bharal.
-Non-human primates present include stump-tailed macaque, slow loris, hoolock gibbon, capped langur, Assamese macaque and rhesus macaque.
+Primates present include stump-tailed macaque, slow loris, hoolock gibbon, capped langur, Assamese macaque and rhesus macaque.

 Birds

 Among the earlier papers on the birds of Namdapha was published in 1990.
 The park has about 425 bird species, with many more to be recorded from work in the higher areas.
-There are five species of hornbills recorded from the area.
+There are six species of hornbills recorded from the area.
 Several species of rare wren-babblers have been recorded in Namdapha.
 Other bird groups include laughing thrushes, parrotbills, fulvettas, shrike babblers and scimitar babblers.
 The snowythroated babbler is a rare species of babbler found only in the Patkai and Mishmi Hills and nearby areas in Northern Myanmar, is found in Namdapha.
 Other rare, restricted range or globally endangered species include the rufous-necked hornbill, green cochoa, purple cochoa, beautiful nuthatch, Ward's trogon, ruddy kingfisher, blue-eared kingfisher, white-tailed fish eagle, Eurasian hobby, pied falconet, white-winged wood duck, Himalayan wood-owl, rufous-throated hill-partridge, and whitecheeked hill partridge.
 Several leaf warblers and migrants such as amur falcon and several thrushes can be seen here.
 The first mid-winter waterfowl census in Namdapha was conducted in 1994 when species such as the white-bellied heron, a critically endangered bird, was recorded for the first time.